jdblundell/jdblundell.github.io/2021-forney-city-council.md

 Forney

 ### Craig Chapman
-I’ve been a pharmacist since
-2014.
-One of the most important qualities of a pharmacist is being able to solve problems
-I get calls text messages from physicians all over dfw looking for help whether it be an elderly patient who can't swallow her meds a young patient who spits out their meds
+I’ve been a pharmacist since 2014.
+One of the most important qualities of a pharmacist is being able to solve problems I get calls text messages from physicians all over DFW looking for help whether it be an elderly patient who can't swallow her meds a young patient who spits out their meds